ecloudvalley/Getting-start-AWS-SAM/README.md

 > Note: The dependencies are described in the **~/environment/aws-serverless-application-model/Lambda/requirement.txt** file.

-- In order to store the packages needed for deployment and host our static website, we create a **S3 Bucket**.
-Type the following command in terminal.
+- Type the following command in terminal to create **S3 Bucket**.
 Please replace "<YOUR_BUCKET_NAME>" with unique name.

 ```
 aws s3 mb s3://<YOUR_BUCKET_NAME>
 ```

+> In order to store the packages needed for deployment and host our static website, we create a **S3 Bucket**.

-- In the following command, we create the deployment package needed for deploy our web application.
-Type the command in terminal, then the file **package.yaml** will be created under the "aws-serverless-application-model" folder.
+- Type the command in terminal, then the file **package.yaml** will be created under the "aws-serverless-application-model" folder.
 Please replace "<YOUR_BUCKET_NAME>" with your bucket name which created in the previous step.

 ```
 $ sam package --output-template-file package.yaml --s3-bucket <YOUR_BUCKET_NAME>
 ```

+> We create the deployment package to **S3** which needed for deploy our web application.

 - Now, we use the **deploy** command.
-Type the command below, **Cloudformation** will create the resources as defined in the template, and group them in an entity called a **stack** in **Clouformation**.
+Type the command below.
 Please replace "<YOUR_STACK_NAME>" with your stack name, you can name it yourself.

 ```
 $ sam deploy --template-file package.yaml --stack-name <YOUR_STACK_NAME> --capabilities CAPABILITY_IAM --region us-east-1
 ```

+> **Cloudformation** will create the resources as defined in the template, and group them in an entity called a stack in **Clouformation**.

 - Please wait for a while.
 All of the resources are being created, then you will see the message of "Successfully created/updated stack" as below.